-7 There are no junctioning multibeam surveys planned for this area as originally intended.
-Therefore, all references to boat work, junctioning and future investigations are no longer applicable.
-The LIDAR surveys in this project will be applied to the charts on a stand-alone basis.
+4 There are no junctioning multibeam surveys planned for this area as originally intended.
+Therefore, all references to future investigations and junctioning by boat are no longer applicable.
+The lidar surveys in this project will be applied to the charts on a stand-alone basis.

-APPENDIX I - DANGERS TO NAVIGATION
+DANGERS TO NAVIGATION